and3rson/clay/README.md

 the `libkeybinder3` package instead.

 1. Install Python 3, and VLC from your package manager.
-2. Optionally, you can install PyGObject, and keybinder plus bindings if you want global X keybinds.
+2. Optionally, you can install PyGObject, DBus for Python and keybinder plus bindings if you want global X keybinds.

 ## Method 1 (PyPi, automatic)